forwardemail/forwardemail.net/app/views/faq/index.md

     Getting Started:
   </strong>
   <span>
-    After you've followed the steps above in <a href="#how-do-i-get-started-and-set-up-email-forwarding" class="alert-link">How do I get started and set up email forwarding</a> you can follow these steps in Gmail in order to "Send Mail As" using your custom domain.
+    After you've followed the steps above in <a href="#how-do-i-get-started-and-set-up-email-forwarding" class="alert-link">How do I get started and set up email forwarding</a> you can follow the video above or the steps below &ndash; in order to "Send Mail As" using your custom domain.
   </span>
 </div>